Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 Also called the “Wooden Horse Logging Track” (木馬棧道), this trail follows an old route which locals used to pull logs on simples sledges called “wooden horses”.

-The trail features more bamboo forests and leads to another giant tree.
+The trail features more bamboo forests (watch for the “square-shaped bamboo!) and leads to another giant tree.
 I recommend this trail as an add-on to Fenqi Trail for those who want a longer hike.
 To avoid backtracking, do this trail first.

 From 7-Eleven in town, follow the car road downhill.
 Either use this small staircase or the turnoff just past it to go up to the highway.
 Opposite a large parking lot (location of the weekend-only Fenqihu bus stop), you’ll find the trailhead here.